 Substantially revise: To make a significant amendment to an existing policy or protocol.

 Implement: To carry out a new or revised policy or protocol as standard practice.

-EXAMPLE 1: (Developed) The Attorney General's Office did not have a policy concerning appropriate responses to victims/survivors living in rural areas.
-During the current reporting period, Rural Program-funded staff assisted with the development of a policy for responding appropriately to victims/survivors living in rural areas.
+EXAMPLE 1: (Developed) Your agency did not have a policy concerning appropriate response to underserved populations.
+During the current reporting period, grant-funded staff developed a policy and outlined protocols for responding appropriately to underserved populations.
 You report this activity during the current reporting period because the development of the policy was completed.

-EXAMPLE 2: (Substantially revised) The Attorney General's Office had a policy concerning appropriate response to victims/survivors living in rural areas, but it did not include victims/survivors living on tribal lands.
-During the current reporting period, Rural Program-funded staff assisted with the amendment of the policy to include appropriate response to rural victims/survivors living on tribal lands.
-You report this activity during the current reporting period because the amendments were completed and the policy was revised.
+EXAMPLE 2: (Substantially revised) Your agency had a policy and protocol concerning appropriate response to underserved populations, but it only referred to the needs of ethnic minorities.
+During the current reporting period, grant-funded staff amended the policy to include appropriate response to people who are elderly and disabled.
+You report this activity during the current reporting period because the amendments were completed.

-EXAMPLE 3: (Implemented) The Attorney General's Office amended their policy concerning appropriate response to victims/survivors living in rural areas.
-During the current reporting period, Rural Program-funded staff provided support for the distribution of the new protocols and the support necessary for the new protocols to become standard practice within the agency.
+EXAMPLE 3: (Implemented) Your agency amended its policy concerning appropriate response to underserved populations to include protocols for people who are elderly and disabled.
+During the current reporting period, the new protocols were distributed and became standard practice within the agency.
 You would report this activity during the current reporting period because the protocol became standard practice.
-You would not continue to report this same activity on future reporting forms.
+You would not continue to report this same activity in future reporting periods.